BanafshehKhaki/BioOntology/README.md

-3- Putting it all together
+3- Putting it all together - The website

 Create a folder data/